digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 that the upgrading template has in common with the upgraded template must be pairwise valid upgrades of the original types.

+Deleting a parameter leads to a validation error.

 Adding a parameter in the middle of the parameter sequence leads to a validation error.

+As a special case of the two points above, renaming a parameter leads to a validation error.

 Adding a non-optional parameter at the end of the parameter leads to a validation error.